mitchdavenport88/hop_shop/README.md

 * Filter products based on their type or where they originate from.
 * Sort products by price, strength or size.
 * To search for products by using keywords.
-* Add items to the cart to purchase a later point.
+* Add items to the cart to purchase at a later point.
 * Easily view the carts contents and the number of items within it.
 * Be given the ability to amend the quantity of items within the cart or remove items completely.
 * Be rewarded with free delivery if I’m buying a decent amount of products.